rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

 The Sankey diagrams show the different flows of movies from representation gap intervals to genres and then to success categories.
 This tri-level mapping helps identify structural patterns.

 **Key Insights**:
-- **Large Gap Intervals Still Yield Success**: If flows from high-gap categories ([50,75] or even [75,100]) lead into popular genres and ultimately into Highly Successful categories, it implies that entrenched demographic imbalances did not prevent lucrative outcomes.
+- **Large Gap Intervals Still Yield Success**: Movies from large-gap categories (e.g., [50–75] or even [75–100]) often flow into popular genres and end up in Highly Successful tiers, showing that significant demographic imbalances don’t necessarily hinder profitability.
-- **Genre as an Economic Mediator**: Some genres consistently channel movies into Successful or even Highly Successful tiers, regardless of gap size.
-This supports the idea that genre preferences and star power might be more influential than demographic realism.
+- **Genre as an Economic Mediator**: Certain genres consistently push movies into Successful or Highly Successful tiers, regardless of demographic gaps.
+This suggests that genre preferences and star appeal often outweigh the importance of demographic representation.
-- **Comparing Metrics and Regions**: In Hollywood, large-gap intervals feeding into Action/Adventure and then into Highly Successful categories confirm that commercial formulas, not representational accuracy, often drive profit.
-Bollywood’s stable success of Romance/Drama under large gaps indicates similarly entrenched formulas.
-East Asia and Europe show analogous patterns, each with their local twists.
+- **Comparing Metrics and Regions**: In Hollywood, large-gap movies often succeed in Action/Adventure genres, emphasizing that commercial success relies on tried-and-true formulas rather than representational accuracy.
+Bollywood’s steady success with Romance/Drama under high gaps reflects similar patterns.
+East Asia and Europe also exhibit these trends, with regional variations.

 The Sankey plots, by exposing stable “flows” from gap categories to success categories, reinforce the notion that representation gap levels are not strong determinants of economic fate.
 Instead, the industry’s gravitational fields—rooted in genre traditions and audience tastes—predominantly shape financial success.